 Getting around Malta by bus might not be the fastest way, but other than walking or cycling it is surely the most economical.
 So if you have a little patience and are not in a hurry, consider using this service.

-80+ Malta bus routes connect the most important destinations on the island including the Malta International Airport, the Valletta cruise liner terminal and the Ċirkewwa ferry terminal (from where you can catch the ferry to Malta’s sister island of Gozo).
+80+ Malta bus routes connect the most important destinations on the island including the Malta International Airport, the Valletta cruise liner terminal and the Gozo ferry terminals at Ċirkewwa and Valletta (from where you can catch a ferry to Malta’s sister island of Gozo).

 Buses are fairly efficient, with some occasional hiccups, serving the major tourist areas and places of interest.
 The main bus terminus is located just outside of Malta’s capital city Valletta.
-Other major bus nodes are located at the airport, Bugibba, the Ċirkewwa ferry to Gozo and Gozo’s largest town of Victoria.
+Other major bus nodes are located at the airport, Buġibba, at Ċirkewwa (Gozo ferry) and Gozo’s largest town of Victoria.